 Spencer's has adopted a policy for our employees and contractors that sets forth our expectations and standards with regard to the fair treatment of our employees.
 Spencer's policy specifically prohibits forced labor.
 Spencer's provides training on these standards for our employees and management, and we provide a confidential hotline for employees to report concerns related to their fair treatment and other employment related issues.
 We prohibit retaliation against anyone who in good faith reports a possible violation of our policy.

-All of our employees who have direct responsibility for international supply chain management receive internal and external training on slavery and human trafficking issues.
+All of our employees who have direct responsibility for sourcing and social compliance receive internal and external training on slavery and human trafficking issues.
 Our international buying team receives this training in connection with every international buying trip, which typically occur several times each year.